 Regional hub Whangarei offers some excellent restaurants, and there are more, as well as some great cafes and pubs, dotted around the wider Northland region.
 The Mangonui Fish Shop has established a reputation for itself as the nationwide champion of the favourite Kiwi takeaway – fish and chips.
 For coffee in Whangarei, try Nectar and at Whangarei Heads visit The Deck Café, an unpretentious place that serves good wine as well as great fish and chips!
-For more substantial fare, try the elegant art deco dining rooms at a’Deco Restaurant, micro-brewery and restaurant Brauhaus Frings, or Killer Prawn Restaurant Bar & Pizzeria, a Whangarei icon that’s served super-fresh and innovative seafood for more than a decade.
+For more substantial fare, try Frings.
 In the Bay of Islands, seek out the gourmet fare at Makana Confections Kerikeri.
-Good restaurant options in the Bay include 35 Degrees South Aquarium Restaurant & Bar, Darryl’s Dinner Cruises where you can soak up the glorious scenery while you eat, Pure Tastes, and The Black Olive.
-If you’re after a drink, hit the Duke of Marlborough Hotel or Rocksalt.
+Good restaurant options in the Bay include Zane Grey’s Restaurant and Bar, Darryl’s Dinner Cruises, where you can soak up the glorious scenery while you eat, and The Black Olive.
+If you're after a drink, hit the Duke of Marlborough Hotel or Rocksalt Bar & Restaurant.
 In the Far North, Okahu Estate Winery in Kaitaia is worth a look, while Birdies Café in the heart of Kaitaia gets consistently good reviews.
-For cheap eats, sample Mangonui Fish Shop’s world-famous in New Zealand fish and chips, or head to Beachcomber Restaurant or Karikari Estate, which offers incredible views from its cliff-top vantage point.
-Over in the Hokianga, good lunch options include blah, blah, blah and Funky Fish, while Bryers Room Restaurant at Copthorne Hotel & Resort Hokianga is a good option for dinner.
+For cheap eats, sample Mangonui Fish Shop's ‘world famous in New Zealand’ fish and chips, or head to Beachcomber Restaurant or Karikari Estate, which offers incredible views from its cliff-top vantage point.
+Over in the Hokianga, Bryers Room Restaurant at Copthorne Hotel & Resort Hokianga is a good option for dinner.

-Northland has plenty of options for travellers on a budget, but also provides options at the other end of the scale with some internationally-renowned luxury retreats.
-In and around Whangarei try Little Earth Lodge, Lodge Bordeaux, Pacific Rendezvous Ocean View Motel in Tutukaka or the Tutukaka Holiday Park.
-You’ll find good providers in the Bay of Islands including Arcadia Lodge, Base Bay of Islands, Beachside Holiday Park, Casa Bella Motel in Paihia, Kingsgate Hotel Autolodge Paihia, Russell Cottages and The Duke of Marlborough Hotel.
-In The Far North, for a seaside escape try Taipa Bay Beach Resort, while Bellovista offers a classic motel setting and Cavalli Beach House Retreat and Doubtless Bay Lodge B&B offerings.
-At the other end of the scale there’s Ninety Mile Beach Holiday Park and Puketiti Lodge backpackers.
-On the West Coast and in Hokianga Harbour try Copthorne Hotel & Resort Hokianga, Kauri Coast Top 10 Holiday Park, Kokohuia Lodge‘s BB offering in Hokianga Harbour, the Postmaster’s Lodgings (also a B&B), The Treehouse Backpackers Lodge and, for little piece of luxury etched in history, there’s Waipoua Lodge in Dargaville.
+Northland has plenty of options for travellers on a budget but also provides options at the other end of the scale, with some internationally renowned luxury retreats.
+In and around Whangarei try Little Earth Lodge, Lodge Bordeaux, Pacific Rendezvous Resort Motel in Tutukaka or the Tutukaka Holiday Park.
+You'll find good providers in the Bay of Islands including Arcadia Lodge, Base Bay of Islands, Paihia Top 10 Holiday Park, Casa Bella Motel in Paihia, Kingsgate Hotel Autolodge Paihia, Russell Cottages and The Duke of Marlborough Hotel.
+In the Far North, check out the Doubtless Bay Lodge offerings.
+At the other end of the scale there's Ninety Mile Beach Holiday Park and Puketiti Lodge backpackers.
+On the West Coast and in Hokianga Harbour try Copthorne Hotel & Resort Hokianga, Kauri Coast Top 10 Holiday Park, Kokohuia Lodge’s BB offering in Hokianga Harbour, the Postmaster’s Lodgings (also a B&B), The Tree House backpackers and, for a little piece of luxury etched in history, there's Waipoua Lodge in Dargaville.

 Whangarei, Kerikeri and Kaitaia airports offer domestic flights.
 Access to Northland via road from Auckland is via SH 1 on the east coast and SH 12 on the west – together they form the Twin Coast Discovery Highway.
-The Northern Gateway Toll Road costs NZ$2.20 for cars, but shortens the journey to Northland by about 15 minutes.
+The Northern Gateway Toll Road costs NZ$2.30 for cars, but shortens the journey to Northland by about 15 minutes.
 Coaches operate between main centres.
 Vehicle ferries operate across the Hokianga Harbour between Rawene and Kohukohu, and across the Bay of Islands between Opua and Okiato.
 Passenger-only services operate between Paihia and Russell.
-Get around with Salt Air Xpress, Main Coachline and Busabout Kaitaia.
-Find out more at the Whangarei i-SITE, 92 Otaika Road, Kaitaia i-SITE at Centennial Park, Paihia i-SITE at The Wharf, Dargaville Visitor Information Centre, 4 Murdoch Street, or Opononi i-SITE located at 29 State Highway.
+Get around with Salt Air.
+Find out more at the Whangarei i-SITE, 92 Otaika Road, Kaitaia i-SITE at the corner of South Road and Matthews Avenue, Paihia i-SITE at The Wharf, Dargaville Visitor Information Centre, 4 Murdoch Street, or Opononi i-SITE at 29 SH 12.